angular/angular/aio/content/guide/glossary.md

 A JavaScript (ES2015) feature, currently supported by Chrome and Opera, and available in other browsers through polyfills (see [Browser Support](https://angular.io/guide/browser-support)).

 The custom element feature extends HTML by allowing you to define a tag whose content is created and controlled by JavaScript code.
-A custom elements is recognized by a browser when it is added to the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).
+A custom element (also called a *web component*) is recognized by a browser when it is added to the [CustomElementRegistry](https://developer.mozilla.org/en-US/docs/Web/API/CustomElementRegistry).

-For use with Angular, see [NgElement](guide/glossary#ng-element).
+For use with Angular, see [Angular custom element](guide/glossary#angular-custom-element).

 {@a D}